jorroll/solid-forms/README.md

 };
 ```

-Alternatively, this is effectively the same as the above:
+Alternatively, this is effectively the same as the above (Stackblitz demo)[https://stackblitz.com/edit/vitejs-vite-lzcbdd?file=src/Example-alt.tsx]:

 ```tsx
 const ExampleComponent: Component<{}> = () => {